cce-bigdataintro-1160/CEBD-1160-fall-2019-site/7-viz.md

   * Explore datasets through plots
   * Add multiple plots to the same subplot(ax)

 1. Using the dataset you chose for your project.
-Plot one chart of each type:
+User `plt.show()` to plot one chart of each type:
   - line `plot` passing one column(feature)
   - `scatter` plot passing two columns(features)
 2. Make sure to add a `title`, `xlabel` and `ylabel` on each of the previous plots